About Nick Rogers

 My Degree

 I attended Plymouth State University, where I created my own degree.
-Under the guidance and regulation of the interdisciplinary studies department I designed a curriculum of Exercise Science and Sports Physiology, Business, and Law.
-Currently my degree title is Fitness Facility Business Management but I would like to submit a proposal to have it changed to Physiology Business Management and Legal Entrepreneurship as I believe that represents my education better.
+Under the guidance and regulation of the interdisciplinary studies department I designed a curriculum of Exercise Physiology, Business Management, and Law.
+My Degree title is Physiology, Law, and Management.
 “Fiz Biz” for short.
-I did not receive education for facility management, so I believe the title to be misleading.

 Why create my own degree?

 I have aways been interested in science.
-Not just working out but the scientific process of systematic discovering in a format that is repeatable to ensure confidence of findings over time.
+Not just working out, but the scientific process of systematic discovery, in a format that is repeatable to ensure confidence of findings over time.
 I am always intrigued by why biological adaptations occur.
 On the other hand, business structures and laws seemed mundane and insufferable.
+At least when I was a kid.
 I realized I would always want to continue to learn in the topics relevant to exercise science but I needed more structure to develop the skills necessary to run a successful business that will allow me to continue to do what I love.
-To run an effective business you have to eventually effectively delegate tasks.
-That as well as in the beginning you have to do everything.
+To run an effective business you have to realize not all tasks are tantamount.
+Knowing what should be done immediately, what should be delegated and what task are not worth the travail.
+In the beginning you also have to do everything.
 Both of these require I am knowledgeable to some capacity in every aspect of my business.
-When it does scale I will coordinate and delegate more effectively as I have previous knowledge as well as personal experience with what I am asking of my coworkers and employees.
-In the long run this will afford me more time to continue to improve on the skills I excel at and enjoy most.
+When it does scale, I will coordinate and delegate more effectively as I have previous knowledge as well as personal experience with what I am asking of my coworkers and employees.
+In the long run, this will afford me more time to continue to improve on the skills I excel at and enjoy most.